Skip to main content

 Week 3: Ovulation

-Focus: HIIT, heavy lifting, athletic performance
+Ideal for high-intensity workouts, heavy lifting, and athletic performance

 Week 4: Luteal Phase